AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 ![file : grid_block.plantuml](../../../..//uml/output/grid_block.svg)

 A `Grid` can contain many `Block`s, each `Block` has a `GridRowCache`.
 For the moment, we only support having one `Block` in the Grid.
-This will cause a limitation on the number of rows that a user can create, however this limitation will be lifted in the future.
+This will cause a limitation on the number of rows that a user can create, however, this limitation will be lifted in the future.